Listen this article

 Is improper use of fireworks a reality that is reported and passively accepted?

 Without exaggerating, this is a topic to regret.
 With almost mathematical precision, every December happens the same in Colombia: hospital centers throughout the national territory report cases of people burned with fireworks, especially children.
 Again crying, pain and bitterness in a supposedly happy and hopeful time.

-The high volume of the traditional music, the commercial promotions, the fairs and the tourist plans, the tradition of the novena de aguinaldos and so many varied elements of Christmas and the New Year in our country hide the lament of families to whom parties are turned into a very bitter time because of a tradition that has proved to be, obviously, complex and disastrous.
+The high volume of the traditional music, the commercial promotions, the fairs and the tourist plans, the tradition of the novena de aguinaldos and so many varied elements of Christmas and the New Year in our country hide the lament of families to whom parties are turned IGNORE INTO a very bitter time because of a tradition that has proved to be, obviously, complex and disastrous.